Skip to content

 Why is this agent EU AI Act high-risk system per Annex III(4)(b)?

-How is pay equity ensured per EU Pay Transparency Directive 2023/970 + US Equal Pay Act + UK Equality Act?
+How is pay equity ensured under the EU Pay Transparency Directive 2023/970, the US Equal Pay Act and the UK Equality Act?

 How does the works council/union codetermination work?